GSL Home Page

 As usual, Club Dues can be paid directly to the UBS bank account and are due before the season begins.

 About The Club

-The CERN Softball Club is an official CERN Club comprising anyone associated with CERN who enjoys playing and/or watching slow-pitch softball.
+The CERN Softball Club is an official CERN Club comprising both people associated with CERN and others who enjoy playing and/or watching slow-pitch softball.
 Two CERN teams, the Leptons and the Quarks, play games from May through September against other teams in the Geneva Softball League.
 Women and men of all ages and levels of skill play on the CERN team and anyone interested is encouraged to join the club and give it a try.

 How to Join

 If you are interested in joining the CERN Softball Club or if you would like to know more about it, please contact any of our Committee Members or just come out to one of our games.
 For now, all of our games are played at Childers Field located between Collex and Bellevue.
 The dates and times of games can be found in the Event Calendar and/or GSL Schedule.

 The CERN Softball Club would like to acknowledge and thank the following organisations for their generous sponsorship of our club, past and present.

 The CERN Softball Club was the first softball team to publish a home page on the World-Wide Web.
 The reason for this is that the Web was originally created here at CERN.
 If you would like more information regarding the history of the development of the Web at CERN (yet another good reason to support fundamental research), I suggest the following resources: